PHPMailer/PHPMailer/README.md

 ## Installation

-Copy the contents of the PHPMailer folder into somewhere that's in your PHP include_path setting.
+PHPMailer is available via [Composer/Packagist](https://packagist.org/packages/phpmailer/phpmailer).
+Alternatively, just copy the contents of the PHPMailer folder into somewhere that's in your PHP `include_path` setting.

 ## A Simple Example